 only applicable if vehicle speed is determined by the ECU; to meet the permissible tolerance it is permitted to adjust the ECU vehicle speed measurements based on the outcome of the validation test.

 parameter only mandatory if measurement required for compliance with the limits.

-PMP system.
+PN measurement equipment in accordance with Annex B5 of UN Regulation No 154.